AshisChakra/Python-Assignments/README.md

 - [Assignment 1](./Assignment_1/) – Input/Output and Arithmetic Operations
 - [Assignment 2](./Assignment_2/) – Control Structures (If-Else & Loops)
 - [Assignment 3](./Assignment_3/) – Functions & Modules
+- [Assignment 4](./Assignment_4/) – File Handling & Exception Management
+- [Assignment 5](./Assignment_5/) – Data Structures and String Operations

 ---

 ## 🔧 How to Use

-1. Navigate into the assignment folder.
+1. Click into any assignment folder.
-2. Open the `.py` files to view or run the code.
-3. Each folder contains a `README.md` with task explanations and sample outputs.
+2. Read the included `README.md` for task details.
+3. Run the `.py` scripts in your local Python environment.
+4. Make sure to test your inputs and handle edge cases.

 ---